Pancreatectomy in Thailand Your guide to cost, top specialists & hospitals

 When Is Further Treatment Needed?

 Adjuvant chemotherapy is recommended for most pancreatic cancers after surgical resection.
-The standard regimen is typically six months of systemic chemotherapy, which can be initiated in Thailand or coordinated with your home oncologist.
+The standard regimen is up to six months of systemic chemotherapy4, which can be initiated in Thailand or coordinated with your home oncologist.
 The oncology team prepares a detailed treatment plan based on final pathology.

 Planning Your Trip to Thailand for Pancreatectomy